IPS-Eye-White

 The Purpose of Tongues - A 'Sign' To Unbelievers in Acts

-Remember what Paul said to the Corinthians in 14:22 - "tongues are for a sign, not to those who believe but to unbelievers".
-A "sign" is something that points to or suggests the presence or existence of something else just as dark clouds are a sign of bad weather.
+Remember what Paul said to the Corinthians in 14:22 - "tongues are for a sign, not to those who believe but to unbelievers"

 So what were tongues a sign of?

-This question is very easily answered if you look very carefully at who was given the sign ie. The Jews, the Gentiles and the Samaritans - all three groups unbelievers at the time.
+To answer this one must note who was the sign was given to ie. The Jews, the Gentiles and the Samaritans - all three groups unbelievers at the time.
 Tongues was also a sign to those who hadn't got the complete message thus were not yet converted.

 Pentecost - The Jewish Unbelievers